 Like, his brand is overtaken by the Fox News and all of that stuff.

-His brand was, whatever it is we can do to hurt the weakest members of our society is what we need to do.
+His brand was whatever it is we can do to hurt the weakest members of our society is what we need to do.

 And they've overtaken that.

-So now he's kind of left with this weird conglomeration of sovereign citizens, white nationalists, people who want to say they're not anti-Semitic yet at the same time are so anti-Semitic.
+So now he's kind of left with this weird conglomeration of sovereign citizens, white nationalists, people who want to say they're not anti-Semitic, yet at the same time are so anti-Semitic.

-My biggest theory is that nobody but us actually kind of listens to him.
+Like, one of the my biggest theory is that nobody but us actually kind of listens to him.

-Something I've been watching as, you know, since Alex Jones has been pulled off of all these platforms, you know, there was like a relative spike in interest and, you know, as a result, traffic to the Infowars site, like right after that happened.
+Yeah, and something I've been watching as, you know, since Alex Jones has been pulled off of all these platforms, you know, there was like a relative spike in interest and, you know, as a result, traffic to the Infowars site, like right after that happened.

-Now it's starting to fall back down, sort of closer to the normal range.
+Now it's starting to fall back down sort of closer to the normal range.

 And I'm wondering if it'll stay at that normal range or if we'll see that start to dwindle.

-I don't know, I think it was like nine months later, they had another vertical line downward in their traffic that clearly indicates artificial inflation of traffic.
+I think it was like nine months later, they had another vertical line downward in their traffic that clearly indicates artificial inflation of traffic.

 And I don't know.